EricDelgado993/3D-Sphere-Puzzle/README.md

 # 3D Sphere Puzzle Game

 ## Overview
-This Unity project is a dynamic 3D puzzle game where the player controls a gold sphere, navigating a colorful grid of tiles and avoiding obstacles.
-The objective is to turn all blue tiles green while avoiding pitfalls, hazards, and enemies.
-The game combines puzzle-solving with platformer mechanics to challenge the player's spatial awareness and precision.
+This Unity project is a dynamic and engaging 3D puzzle game where players control a gold sphere to navigate a grid of colorful tiles.
+The objective is to turn all blue tiles green by rolling over them while avoiding hazards and enemies.
+The game features a score system, realistic physics, and interactive mechanics to challenge players' skills.

 ---